COSMO-ORG/fieldextra-wiki/Planning.md

 ---------

 ###### Priority high
+     + [3d] Consolidate computation of product halo in fxtr_control:set_data_reduction
+       > currently the algorithm is not 100% robust, e.g. when neighbourhood probability or use_operator is used
+       > halo may be overestimated, leading to a too large memory footprint;
+         this should be catched, and the user should have the opportunity to set a halo manually

 ###### Priority medium
      + [3d] Computation of neighbourhood in regridding algorithm does not take into account metric terms (euclidian distance in target coordinates system is used);
        this is a problem when interpolating to a (rotated) lat/lon grid with grid pole